haoboxuxu/WWDC2020-IntoFourDimensions/README.md

 # WWDC2020-IntoFourDimensions
 WWDC2020 Swift Student Challenge[Accepted] - IntoFourDimensions playground book

+For more information，I make a video here(in Chinese) [VIDEO](https://www.bilibili.com/video/BV1wK4y147Kg)

 ### About

 This is a playground book about dimensions and visualization.
 I use SpriteKit, SceneKit and ARKit as graphical display frameworks.
 It will be a wonderful exploration beyond your imagination.